House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale Rating: 400

-If you’re looking for a light, natural softwood Spruce should be your choice.
-You can use Spruce for construction, fences, and window frames, or you could make furniture with it.
-It’s also an excellent option for ceilings and if there are no knots present, Spruce is not difficult to work with.
-It is not too expensive, but the pieces without knots are more pricey than the pieces with knots.
+If you’re looking for a light, natural softwood, Spruce is ideal.
+You can use it for construction, fences, and window frames or make furniture with it.
+It’s also an excellent option for ceilings; if no knots are present, Spruce is not difficult to work with.
+It is not too expensive, but the pieces without knots are more pricey than those with knots.

 Redwood